Independent Study to prepare for workshop

 • 3 fertilisations.
 These are the replicates, 1, 2, 3

-• two siblings from each fertilisation one control, one FGF treated.
+• 2 siblings from each fertilisation one control, one FGF treated.
 The treatments are paired

 🐸 Aim

-• Important means the genes that are differentially expressed between the control-treated and the FGF-treated siblings
+• Find genes that are “differentially expressed” between control-treated and FGF-treated siblings

 • Differentially expressed means the expression in one group is significantly higher than in the other